 How to get there: 1.5 hours by car from Santa Barbara, CA and 2.5 hours by car from Big Sur, CA

-There are also tons of day trips you can take from San Luis Obispo.
-To start off with, there’s the town of Paso Robles located about 30 miles away which is famous for its vineyards scattered along the green rolling hills.
+For instance, the town of Paso Robles is just about 30 miles away and is famous for its vineyards and green rolling hills.
 Nearby, you’ll also find Montaña de Oro, one of California’s largest state parks; a postcard-perfect destination with gorgeous beaches and blooming flowers in the spring.
 Finally, if you just want a chill day, take a quick trip to Pismo Beach or Avila Beach — both of these beach towns have plenty of restaurants, stores, and other amenities for visitors.